WASasquatch/was-node-suite-comfyui/README.md

    - Will reset it's place if the path, or pattern is changed.
    - pattern is a glob that allows you to do things like `**/*` to get all files in the directory and subdirectory or things like `*.jpg` to select only JPEG images in the directory specified.
+ - Mask to Image: Convert `MASK` to `IMAGE`
+ - Mask Dominant Region: Return the dominant region in a mask (the largest area)
+ - Mask Minority Region: Return the smallest region in a mask (the smallest area)
+ - Mask Arbitrary Region: Return a region that most closely matches the size input (size is not a direct representation of pixels, but approximate)
+ - Mask Smooth Region: Smooth the boundaries of a mask
+ - Mask Erode Region: Erode the boundaries of a mask
+ - Mask Dilate Region: Dilate the boundaries of a mask
+ - Mask Fill Region: Fill holes within the masks regions
  - ComfyUI Loaders: A set of ComfyUI loaders that also output a string that contains the name of the model being loaded.
  - Latent Noise Injection: Inject latent noise into a latent image
  - Latent Size to Number: Latent sizes in tensor width/height